-- (a) Night duties under the provisions of ORO.FTL.205(b) and (d) comply with the following: - (1) When establishing the maximum FDP for consecutive night duties, the number of sectors is limited to 4 sectors per duty. - (2) The operator applies appropriate fatigue risk management to actively manage the fatiguing effect of night duties of more than 10 hours in relation to the surrounding duties and rest periods. - (b) Extension of FDP without in-flight rest
+- (a) Night duties and late finish duties under the provisions of points ORO.FTL.205(b) and (d) comply with the following: - (1) When establishing the maximum FDP for consecutive night duties, the number of sectors is limited to 4 sectors per duty. - (2) The operator applies appropriate fatigue risk management (appropriate FRM) to actively manage the fatiguing effect of night duties and late finish duties in relation to the surrounding duties and rest periods. - (3) When planning and implementing appropriate FRM measures to reduce fatigue during night duties, the operator distinguishes between the following subtypes of night duties and ranks them based on the probability of occurrence of high levels of fatigue at Top of Descent (TOD): - (i) FDPs with a start time between 02:00 and 04:59; - (ii) FDPs with an end time between 02:00 and 05:59 and a start time at 01:59 or earlier; and - (iii) FDPs with an end time at 06:00 or later and a start time at 01:59 or earlier. - (b) Extension of FDP without in-flight rest